RajDkJangam/cevoaustralia.github.io/content/post/2018-04-05-get-baking.markdown

 date: 2018-04-05T08:07:00+11:00
 draft: true
 description:
-    Our client's latest project was recently released to open source.
+ On a roll - our client releases their second project to open source.

 categories:
     - cloud